LeBron James 364 points away from scoring record after 35-point performance - NewsBreak

 LeBron James 364 points away from scoring record after 35-point performance

-LOS ANGELES (CNS) - Los Angeles Lakers forward LeBron James enters tonight's game against the Houston Rockets at Crypto.com Arena needing 364 points to surpass Kareem Abdul-Jabbar and become the NBA's career scoring leader.
+Los Angeles Lakers forward LeBron James enters Monday evening's game against the Houston Rockets at Crypto.com Arena needing 364 points to surpass Kareem Abdul-Jabbar and become the NBA's career scoring leader.

 James scored a game-high equaling 35 points in the Lakers' 113-112 loss to the Philadelphia 76ers Sunday night at Crypto.com Arena and became the second player in NBA history to reach 38,000 career points.